Campus Jobs Right to Work ID Checklist

 Should your student name be different to that of your ID, you will also need to provide an official document to evidence this change, i.e. a marriage certificate or name change deed.

-For your information, please see below for a list of acceptable ID that can be used, and select your ID from one of the 3 sections in the table below.
+For your information, please see below for a list of acceptable ID that can be used, and select your ID from one of the sections below.

 - Biometric Residence Permit

 - Right to Work share code– Students from outside the UK can use the online Right to Work checking Service